-First, the JHU Visual Resources Collection in Artstor is the VRC's local digital image collection and is constantly growing with over 185,000 digital images.
+The JHU Visual Resources Collection in Artstor and in JSTOR is the VRC's local digital image collection and is constantly growing with over 260,000 digital images.
 This resource is accessible to JHU faculty, students, and staff and reflects the teaching and research interests of Hopkins faculty in departments and programs such as History of Art, Classics, Comparative Thought and Literature, German and Romance Languages and Literatures, History, History of Science and Technology, Museums and Society, Near Eastern Studies, Visual Arts, and Writing Seminars.
 With material covering the entire history of art, the JHU Visual Resources Collection’s strengths include ancient art, medieval art, Renaissance art, manuscripts and printed books, 19th and 20th century art, and contemporary Asian art.

-Having the VRC's images and select Special Collections images in Artstor has many advantages:
+Having the VRC's images in Artstor and JSTOR has many advantages:

 Found a cataloging mistake?
 Please contact the VRC to report cataloging errors or other problems you encounter.
 We really appreciate your help in keeping the data accurate!

 All images in Artstor are tagged to indicate their collection type.
 Images in the local JHU collections are labeled "Institutional."

 Courses and Projects using Artstor & JSTOR at JHU

 The VRC collaborated with Spring 2020's Classics Research Lab the Antioch Recovery Project (ARP) to add more than 500 new images of Antioch mosaics to Artstor for the students and investigators working on the project.
 The VRC used Image Groups in Artstor to create this group of 849 images.
 One of the student investigators was then able to create image groups for each house.
 Read more about organizing the image by house on the ARP blog.